mozilla/experimenter/contributing.md

 ## Continuous Deployment Process
-When a PR is merged into master it will automatically be deployed to the stage instance and if that is successful then it will automatically be deployed to production.
+When a PR is merged into main it will automatically be deployed to the stage instance and if that is successful then it will automatically be deployed to production.

 If the deployment fails at one of the stage/production steps, ops will automatically be paged.